devansh1012007/Deep-Learning-Suite/README.md

-i am working on it '; it's incomlete
+i am working on it; it's incomlete